PennyLaneAI/qml/whatisqc.rst

     :width: 63%
     :target: javascript:void(0);

-Whether practical algorithmic speedups are possible in the NISQ regime remains an open problem, but some instances of quantum devices solving computational problems that would take classical computers an unfeasible amount of time have already been demonstrated.
-For example, `Borealis <https://www.xanadu.ai/products/borealis/>`_, **Xanadu’s flagship 216-qubit photonic quantum computer**, was shown to be able to achieve `quantum computational advantage <https://xanadu.ai/blog/beating-classical-computers-with-Borealis>`_, and was the first of its kind to been made accessible to everyone on `Xanadu Cloud <https://pennylane.xanadu.ai/>`_.
+Whether practical algorithmic speedups are possible in the NISQ regime remains an open problem, but some instances have already been demonstrated of quantum devices solving computational problems that would take classical computers an unfeasible amount of time.
+Despite this, ****quantum computational advantage is already a reality**, with an increasing number of commercial and research organizations announcing their breakthroughs—some even making their devices publicly available for further research.

-Quantum computational advantage does not necessarily need to be demonstrated on problems that are thought of as useful or practical, but it shows a clear sign toward the bright future of quantum computing. **Scalable and error-resilient** photonic quantum computers remain Xanadu’s central goal in the trek toward universal, fault-tolerant quantum computing.
+Quantum computational advantage does not necessarily need to be demonstrated on problems that are thought of as useful or practical, but it shows a clear sign toward the bright future of quantum computing.
+**Scalable and error-resilient** quantum computers remain a central goal in the trek toward universal, fault-tolerant quantum computing for the post-NISQ era.

 A multifaceted technology to solve real-world problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Few technological advances hold a real potential to let us speed through entire stages of scientific development, but quantum computers are likely to be one of the cornerstone technologies of the 21st century, **changing the way we do research, protect our data, communicate, and understand the world around us**.
-Initial progress has already shown that—with further improvements to quantum hardware setups—quantum computing will be used widely and applied to an ever-growing variety of problems across the globe.
+Few technological advances hold a real potential to let us speed through entire stages of scientific development,
+but quantum computers are likely to be one of the cornerstone technologies of the 21st century,
+**changing the way we do research, protect our data, communicate, and understand the world around us**.
+Initial progress has already shown that—with further improvements to quantum hardware setups—quantum computing
+will be used widely and applied to an ever-growing variety of problems across the globe.

 .. figure:: /_static/whatisqc/QC_applications.svg
     :align: center
     :width: 63%
     :target: javascript:void(0);

-For example, quantum computers could eventually be used to speedrun the development of new chemical compounds for medicine or agriculture, enable a perfectly secure exchange of private messages, optimize and enhance existing computational algorithms for image classification, traffic management, or product design, and for **thousands of other uses we haven’t thought of yet**.
+For example, quantum computers could eventually be used to speedrun the development of new chemical compounds for
+medicine or agriculture, enable a perfectly secure exchange of private messages, optimize and enhance existing
+computational algorithms for image classification, traffic management, or product design, and for
+**thousands of other uses we haven’t thought of yet**.

 PennyLane for quantum computing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~